cms-legacydata-analyses/EventProductionExampleTool/README.md

     [Pythia](http://home.thep.lu.se/~torbjorn/Pythia.html),
     [Herwig](http://herwig.hepforge.org/),
     [Tauola](https://tauolapp.web.cern.ch/tauolapp/), etc.)  This file
     itself has many *physics* parameters that can be tuned.
-For more details about this, one should check the [MC production overview](/docs/cms-mc-production-overview) documentation.
 - Identifying or creating a proper *initial* python configuration file  that defines the kind of process one is interested in is perhaps the most complicated part of the production chain.
 Fortunately, CMSSW has pre-fabricated fragments which are originally located in the gen production areas (e.g., [/Configuration/Generator/python](https://github.com/cms-sw/cmssw/tree/CMSSW_4_2_X/Configuration/Generator/python) for 2010 production.).
 For the majority of applications for producing MC samples the only difference will be this generator-level configuration fragment, while other conditions and steps will be standard.
 This is a great benefit of using `cmsDriver.py` for composing applications for MC production, as it will ensure that most current setups and conditions will be employed.